igpremuo/name-splitter/README.md

-NameSplitter
+NameSplitter, a name splitter for Java
 ============

-Utility to split names into the three commons names using a backtracking algorithm.
+Utility to split names into the three common names using a backtracking algorithm.
+Automatically detects if has three, two or one name.

 ## Usage